rallyos/subalogue/README.md

 ```

 ### Run the server
-Build and run the docker containers, the most friendly way is through:
+Build and run the docker containers, the most friendly way is through `docker-compose up`
-`docker-compose up`

-### Migrations
+#### Development
+##### Database changes
+[Migrate](https://github.com/golang-migrate/migrate) Is used to create migrations for the DB.

-##### Create migration
+##### Create a migration

-Run the migrate container with entrypoint override:
+To create new migration, run the migrate container with entrypoint override:
 `docker-compose run --entrypoint="migrate create -ext sql -dir /migrations -seq {name}" migrate`

 ##### Apply the migrations
 Most of the times, a single `docker-compose run migrate` is sufficient.

 If a manual change is needed, you need to override the entrypoint command and provide a database url:
 `docker-compose run --entrypoint="migrate -database ${DATABASE_URL} -path /migrations up" migrate`